by Jenny Thompson, PhD, Director of Education

 Frances Poole (1886-1918).
 A graduate of Evanston Township High School, Poole attended Northwestern before enrolling in a nurse training program.
 On August 1, 1918, Poole left Evanston to work as a nurse in a military hospital (General Hospital No. 5) at Fort Ontario in Oswego, New York.
 There, she treated sick and wounded U.S. troops who had been brought back home from France.
 She contracted influenza in September 1918.
 Her loss was described as sacrifice in service.
 She “gave her life yesterday for her country” as the Evanston News-Index wrote.
 On October 26, 1918, a memorial service for Poole took place at St Luke’s Church in Evanston.

-Evanston residents would learn of more deaths of other young women, heroically serving their country.
+Evanston residents would learn of more deaths of other young women, who passed away heroically serving their country.
 At the nearby Great Lakes Training facility, a total of seven nurses would die during the pandemic: Theresa Burmeister, Myrtle Grant, Edith Hokanson, Emma Kotte, Alice Lea, Garnet Olive Peck, and Amber Story.
 (For more, see Carol Byerly, The U.S. Military and the Influenza Pandemic of 1918–1919.)

 The fact that so many young women – from students to stenographers – were dying at a time when the nation had been so wracked with worry about its sons overseas was a particularly striking aspect of the pandemic.